SP4567/Portfolio/README.md

 # Portfolio

-This repository contains the code for the development of portfolio.
+This repository contains the code for the development of a portfolio website.
+The website includes an HTML skeleton, CSS styles, and JavaScript functionality.
+The project also includes configuration files for deployment on Netlify.

 The index2.html contains the code for the skeleton of the portfilio website and the skeleton has all the important tags of html that are used in the development of the website.